-New Legislation on Licenced Houses in Multiple Occupation is coming in 1st October 2018
+New Legislation on Licenced Houses in Multiple Occupation came in on 1st October 2018

 The government has decided to extend the scope of mandatory licensing to bring smaller houses in multiple occupation within the scheme and removing the number of storeys.

 - All HMOs with 5 or more occupiers

 - living in 2 or more households

 - regardless of the number of storeys.
 Effectively this means the storey requirement will be removed from the current definition.

 Change in room sizes

 Any room below 6.51sqm will not be able to be used for occupation, therefore there is a minimum room size of 6.51sqm for a single room, and 10.22sqm for a double room.

 If you ARE A LANDLORD and answer YES to the following questions, then YOU NEED TO APPLY for an HMO Licence and it is an offence not to:

 - Is the property occupied by 5 or more persons?